kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 ##### Integration tests

-Unit tests will ensure the new annotation is correctly added to jobs, and integration tests will verify that the annotation is only added to jobs from newly created CronJobs, not existing workloads.
+- Unit tests will ensure the new annotation is correctly added to jobs.
+- The integration test should ensure the annotation is present when the feature is on and missing when off.
+It will also verify that the annotation is only added to jobs from newly created CronJobs, not existing workloads.

 ##### e2e tests